 a) A key to guide the reading:

-When Jesus realised that the little ones understood the good news of the Reign, he was very happy.
-Spontaneously he turned to the Father with a prayer of thanksgiving and extended a generous invitation to all those suffering and oppressed by the burden of life.
-The text reveals Jesus’ kindness in welcoming little ones and his goodness in offering himself to the poor as the source of rest and peace.
+When Jesus realized that the little ones understood the good news of the Reign, He was very happy.
+Spontaneously He turned to the Father with a prayer of thanksgiving and extended a generous invitation to all those suffering and oppressed by the burden of life.
+The text reveals Jesus’ kindness in welcoming little ones and His goodness in offering Himself to the poor as the source of rest and peace.

 b) A division of the text to help with the reading: